headwinds/hoth/README.md

 This is my morning experimental project and log.
 Although it's personal, I hope it might be part of some discourse at some point if I can come with something worthwhile.

+This project is split between two main folders:

+### Poles

+A Python service app that mines twitter once a month pulling tweets near our western poles.

+### Echobase

+A React/Redux UI app that visualizes these tweets and fronts my blog providing a menu of logs.

 ### Contributing

 I don't expect any forks and certainly no pull requests at this point since this is primarily a solo project but I would be happy to discuss any ideas.
 I encourage you to create your own.